Last Updated on October 19, 2022.

 - As long as you take certain precautions, your hedgehog may enjoy a change in scenery.

-- Remember that hedgehogs may self annoint with new scents or substance.
+- Remember that hedgehogs may self anoint with new scents or substances they come in contact with.
 Typically safe, but can be very messy!

 Weather Conditions and Time of Day